backdrop-contrib/slick/README.txt

 It is analog to Drupal 8 CMI, so it is the decent choice today.

 See slick_example for the stored-in-code samples.

+Store large array of skins at my_module.slick.inc to get advantage of Drupal autoloading while short ones should be left in the main module file so that they are always available.

+Ditch all the slick logic to bare HTML by render cache, leaving only core drupal_process_attached() to load the assets.
+Most heavy logic were already moved to backend, however slick can be optimized more by enabling "Cache" option per slick instance.
+Useful for hardly updated static slicks such as profile videos, logo carousels, more permanent home slideshows, etc. Cached slick will not be expired until cron runs, regardless of the expiration time used.
+Be sure to have a working cron job, otherwise stale content is always displayed.

 CURRENT DEVELOPMENT STATUS